 The pre-light draw was somewhat tight but I was still able to pick up flavors of cocoa, dry wood, and a slight hint of pepper.
 I expected the firmness of the draw to make smoking this cigar a bit of a pain in the ass, but to my surprise, the smoke flowed freely.
-Initial flavors were butter, cocoa, cream, and very mild pepper.
+Initial flavors were butter, cocoa, cream, and very subtle pepper.
 About a half inch in, I started tasting some dried fruit that reminded me of mince pie filling.
 The fruitiness was somewhat boozy and had a hint of baking spice, so it had a very “holiday” feel to it.

 Further in, the pepper began to heat up, though very slowly.
 The fruit sweetness had subsided almost completely, allowing flavors of black coffee, dark chocolate, and leather into the foreground.
 At the halfway point, the sweetness returned, this time reminding me of raisins.
 This came and went, though it was still present on the retrohale, along with some milk chocolate.